-It had then been a further two days before the unit had marched further again to the rear area and to billets in the village of Mailly-Maillet.
+There were then a further two days before the unit had marched further again to the rear area and to billets in the village of Mailly-Maillet.

-(Right: The re-constructed village of Mailly-Maillet - the French Monument aux Morts in the foreground - is twinned with the community of Torbay, St. John's East. - photograph from 2009)
+(Right above: The re-constructed village of Mailly-Maillet - the French Monument aux Morts in the foreground - is twinned with the community of Torbay, St. John's East. - photograph from 2009)

-There on July 11, a draft of one-hundred twenty-seven re-enforcements - a second source cites one-hundred thirty - had reported to duty.
+There at Mailly-Maillet on July 11, a draft of one-hundred twenty-seven re-enforcements - a second source cites one-hundred thirty - had reported...to duty.
 They had been the first to arrive following the events at Beaumont-Hamel but even with this additional man-power, the Regimental War Diary records that on the 14th of July, 1916, the 1st Battalion was still to number only...11 officers and 260 rifles...after the holocaust of Beaumont-Hamel, just one-quarter of establishment battalion strength.

-And, as seen in an earlier paragraph, Lance Corporal Targett had been one of that draft arriving from Rouen.
+And, as seen in an earlier paragraph, Private Tibbo had been one of that draft arriving from Rouen.